Defunctionalize/schemagic/README.rst

 How to Contribute
 -----------------
 #.
-This codebase uses the popular `git flow <http://nvie.com/posts/a-successful-git-branching-model/>` model for version control
+This codebase uses the popular `git flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ model for version control
 #.
-Fork `the repository`_ on GitHub and make a branch off of develop, (ideally using the naming convention feature/your-feature)
+Fork `the repository`_ and make a branch off of develop, (ideally using the naming convention feature/your-feature)
 #.
 When you've finished your feature, make a pull request back into develop.
 #.
 Once you've made your pull request, email `the maintainer`_ and let me know!
 #.
 Finally, if you ever have any questions about how or what to contribute, feel free to send an email!